back to menue

 The intention for this project is to get a tool for control dynamic art installations powered by small solar panels or other "weak" power sources using the Forth programming language (no relationship to "Mitch Bradley's CForth").

-For this reason, reduced versions of the CForth interpreter for STM32G431KB, STM32G441KB and STM32F042 and corresponding Verobard compatible PCB designs are developed.
+For this reason, primarily reduced versions of the CForth interpreter for STM32G431KB, STM32G441KB and STM32F042 and corresponding Verobard compatible PCB designs are developed.

 LowPower Hardware: